Doctoral Degree in Education Administration and Foundations: P-12 Administration

 Educational Administration and Foundations - P-12 (CPED) Administration Doctoral Program

-Within the Department of Educational Administration and Foundations, the P-12 Administration Doctoral Program is designed for educators who hold a master's degree, have a Type 75 Certificate (General Administrative-Principal), and have some building or district leadership experience.
+Within the Department of Educational Administration and Foundations, the P-12 Administration Doctoral concentration is designed for educators who hold a master's degree, have Licensure or a Type 75 Certificate (General Administrative-Principal), and have some building or district leadership experience.
 Candidates should possess good academic and leadership credentials.
 Those with a Type 75 Certificate, at least two years administrative leadership experience, and seeking administrative positions work toward a Doctoral degree.
 In addition, students may also complete requirements for Superintendent or Chief School Business Official endorsement on a professional educator license.

-- Courses are taught by full-time tenure track faculty, some of whom have practical administrative experience and others who bring a theoretical perspective.
+Courses are taught by full-time tenure track faculty, some of whom have practical administrative experience and others who bring a theoretical perspective.